lunarway/release-manager/README.md

 An `auto-release` policy instructs the release manager to deploy new artifacts from a specific branch into an environment.

-Multiple policies can be applied for the same branch to different environments, e.g. release `master` artifacts to `dev` and `staging`.
+Multiple policies can be applied for the same branch to different environments, e.g. release `master` artifacts to `dev` and `prod`.

 This is an example of applying an auto-release policy for the product service for the `master` branch and `dev` environment.